AimanMadan/SingleClickUpload/README.md

 ---

-Replace `path/to/your/screenshot.png` with the actual path to your screenshot image file.
-This section will display the GUI image in the README.
+The image of the GUI will be displayed in the "Showcase" section when the `README.md` file is viewed on GitHub or any other markdown viewer.
+Make sure to include the `image.png` file in the root directory of your project repository.